Logo Futurismo

 Toothed Whales (“Odontocetes”)

-Other cetaceans such as sperm whales and all the species of dolphins feed on larger prey like fish, squid, or even other marine mammals.
+Other cetaceans, such as sperm whales and all dolphin species, feed on larger prey, including fish, squid, and even other marine mammals.
 They have teeth instead of baleen plates and therefore belong to another group called “odontocetes” or “toothed whales”.

 These animals use their larynx and nasal sacs to produce various types of sounds of mid to high frequency, not only for communication purposes but also for navigation and hunting.